maptv/decalendar/docs/decalendar.md

 Just like `Decalendar` seeks to make months and weeks obsolete, `Declock` does not use hours, minutes, or seconds and aims to deprecate these units in favor of [fractional days](https://en.wikipedia.org/wiki/Decimal_time#Fractional_days). `Declock` and ISO 8601 each have 1 time format.
 Both of these formats can be appended to dates to form timestamps. `Declock` timestamps are more concise and easier to read than ISO 8601 timestamps.
 An ISO 8601 calendar date timestamp that includes seconds is 23 characters long (`year-mm-ddThh:mm:ss`), while a `Decalendar` timestamp with slightly greater precision is only 14 characters long (`year±day.ddddd`).
 Without delimiters, ISO 8601 timestamps become even more difficult to read (`yearmmddThhmmss`) and still cannot match the brevity of `Declock` timestamps.

-### Indexing and slicing
+#### ISO 8601 recurring intervals

 The numbers in the `Decalendar` dates are essentially [zero-based indexes](https://en.wikipedia.org/wiki/Zero-based_numbering) that can be positive or negative, like in computer [programming](https://en.wikipedia.org/wiki/Zero-based_numbering#Computer_programming).
 Another inspiration from computer programming, is the ability to use [array slicing](https://en.wikipedia.org/wiki/Array_slicing) to create time intervals.
 For example, [indexing and slicing of dates and times](https://pandas.pydata.org/pandas-docs/version/1.1/user_guide/timeseries.html#indexing) is fully implemented in the [Pandas Python library](https://pandas.pydata.org/).

 Building on the concept of array slicing (`start:stop:step`), `Decalendar` introduces a new technique called "array spreading" (`start>span>split>space`) and even allows for nesting and mixing of `slices` and `spreads`.
 The various expressions that represent dates, times, timestamps, and time intervals are collectively called `Decalendar strings`.
 ISO 8601 has three methods of unequivocally creating [time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals), `start/stop`, `start/span`, and `span/stop`.
-The `Decalendar` equivalents of these interval creation methods are `start:stop`, `start>span`, and `stop<span`.
+The `Decalendar string` equivalents of these three interval creation methods are `start:stop`, `start>span`, and `stop<span`.

-Unlike `Decalendar`, ISO 8601 cannot create non-consecutive or overlapping recurring intervals.
-In contrast, `Decalendar` provides tools for creating all kinds of time intervals, including non-consecutive or overlapping recurring intervals.
-The `stop` is included in ISO 8601 intervals, but not `Decalendar` intervals.
-The main difference between these approach is that the `stop` is included in ISO `2007-03-01T13:00:00Z/2008-05-11T15:30:00Z`, `2007-03-01T13:00:00Z/P1Y2M10DT2H30M`, and `P1Y2M10DT2H30M/2008-05-11T15:30:00Z`, which convert into the `Decalendar strings` `2007+059.54167+0:2008+131.60417+0`, `2007+059.54167+0>175.0625`, and `2008+131.60417+0<175.0625`, respectively.
+Unlike `Decalendar strings`, ISO 8601 expressions cannot create non-consecutive or overlapping recurring intervals.
+Consecutive recurring intervals in ISO 8601 can look like `Rn/start/stop`, `Rn/start/span`, or `Rn/span/stop`, where `n` is the number of repetitions.
+In `Decalendar`, consecutive intervals can be created in several ways, but the easiest is with a spread (e.g. `start>span>split>0`).
+To create non-consecutive recurring intervals, we can set a non-zero `space` value (e.g. `start>span>split>space`) to create `space`-sized breaks in between the `splits` of the `spread`.
+If we want the intervals to overlap, we can flip the last sign in the `spread` and the `space` becomes the size of the overlap.

+### French Republican Calendar

+The [French Republican calendar](https://en.wikipedia.org/wiki/French_Republican_calendar) and `Decalendar` both organize days in groups of 10.
+Unlike the group of 10 days in the French Republican calendar (called a _décade_), the group of 10 days in `Decalendar` (called a `dek`) is [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering).
+The French Republican calendar and `Declock` both the break the day down into decimal portions.
+In `Declock`, a `dime` is a tenth (⅒) of a day, a `mil` is a thousandth (10⁻³) of day, and a `beat` is a hundred thousandth (10⁻⁵) of a day, whereas the French Republican calendar calls these units decimal hours, minutes, and seconds, respectively.

+### Swatch Internet Time

+[Swatch Internet Time](https://en.wikipedia.org/wiki/Swatch_Internet_Time) uses the term ".beats" to describe a thousandth of day (10⁻³).
+In `Declock`, a `beat` is a hundred thousandth of a day (10⁻⁵), because this is the approximate duration of a heartbeat or a beat of music.
+Another difference is that Swatch Internet Time has only 1 time zone, limiting its utility outside of Central Europe or West Africa. `Declock` has 11 main single-digit time zones, but can support as many time zones as needed by adding additional digits (110 double-digit time zones, 1100 triple-digit time zones, and so on).

+### Julian dates

+Julian dates

 ## Basic concepts {#sec-basics}